debridge-finance/debridge-contracts-v1/Test.md

 7. Part of the fee can be withdrawn.
 8. The aggregator can be replaced.
 9. The part of locked tokens can be used in DEFI protocol.
-10. The transfers must be confirmed by the oracles to be compleated.
+10. The transfers must be confirmed by the oracles to be completed.

 ### Test Item: admin-only actions